lrspeiser/sigmagravity/README.md

 ### 6.3 On the Gate Mechanisms

+As shown in the stochastic decoherence derivation (SI §3–§3.5, §16), each gate is one term in the environmental noise budget: increasing any of the underlying noise sources ($\sigma_v$, bar strength, shear, number of orbits) strictly decreases the coherence factor and hence the enhancement.

 The morphology gates are not arbitrary fitting switches but arise from physical considerations:

 | Gate | Physical basis | Testable prediction | Status |